Connected Beginnings in an Australian Government grants program that helps Aboriginal and Torres Strait Islander children get the best start to life.

 About the program

 Connected Beginnings is a grants program.
-Grants are made available in communities in need across Australia.
-Funding is used to get families access to culturally appropriate support services, including:
+Grants are made available across Australia.
+Funding is used to integrate local support services so children and families can access culturally appropriate support services, including:

 - maternal and child health

 - family support

 The program is jointly funded by us and the Department of Health and Aged Care.

 Connected Beginnings supports 34 sites across every state and territory in Australia.